-March 2018 - March 2019 Discussions with the European Commission in the framework of the assessment of the self-regulatory proposal Presentation of the self-regulation to the European Parliament, the Member States and relevant EU and non-EU stakeholders Finalisation of the sectoral guidelines Diffusion and promotion of the self-regulation within the wine constituency The WineinModeration website will be updated to provide consumers with relevant wine nutrition and ingredients information WineinModeration website will include: Regarding the energy content of wine and on the front page, a calculator widget which would Regarding the energy content of wine and on the front page, a calculator widget which would allow consumers to define certain criteria (namely the category of their drink, the size of the glass or container and the alcoholic strength).
+March 2018 - March 2019 Discussions with the European Commission in the framework of the assessment of the self-regulatory proposal Presentation of the self-regulation to European Parliament, Member States and relevant EU and non-EU stakeholders Finalisation of the sectoral guidelines Diffusion and promotion of the self-regulation within the wine constituency The WineinModeration website will be updated to provide consumers with relevant wine nutrition and ingredients information WineinModeration website will include: Regarding the energy content of wine and on the front page, a calculator widget which would allow consumers to define certain criteria (namely the category of their drink, the size of the glass or container and the alcoholic strength).
 This will allow consumers to have easily access to the energy value contained in their glass.
-March 2019 Support the further development of company or common communication tools at national, regiona or GI level March 2021 First revision of the WineinModeration website to enhance the accessibility and clarity of the information provided March 2021 Onwards Development and implementation of systems linking the bottle to the online communication platforms Operators wishing to use labels as their main support to inform consumers on wine nutrition and ingredients modify their labels to provide the information in accordance to the sectoral guidelines
+March 2019 Support the further development of company or common communication tools at national, regional or GI level First revision of the WineinModeration website to enhance the March 2021 accessibility and clarity of the information provided March 2021 Onwards Development and implementation of systems linking the bottle to the online communication platforms Operators wishing to use labels as their main support to inform consumers on wine nutrition and ingredients modify their labels to provide the information in accordance to the sectoral guidelines